How to save money for travel (and stay motivated)

 Stay away from money-eating temptations

 Don't want to spend money?
 Don't go to the shops.
+Unsubscribe from store promotion emails.
+Unfollow YouTubers who do “haul” videos or social media accounts that always talk about what new think they bough this week.
 It seems so simple, but impulse buys are a threat you need to avoid.

 Seriously, I know shopping is fun, but find another hobby.
 Don't hang out at malls.
 Don't window shop and torture yourself.
 Don't browse online stores or make wishlists or obsess over whatever your favourite brand Instagrammed today.
 You'll just see things you never knew existed but that you suddenly can't live without.
 You'll either spend money on them, or feel upset about the fact that you can't.